egor-tensin/windows7-drivers/README.md

 # Windows 7 drivers

-This is a collection of basic Windows 7 drivers.
+A collection of basic Windows 7 drivers.

-These are actually not drivers as such (in the sense that they don't actually manage any hardware), but rather kernel modules.
+These are actually not drivers as such in the sense that they don't actually manage any hardware.
+The author prefers calling them *kernel modules*.

 ## Development

 ### Prerequisites

-The drivers are compiled using the Windows Driver Kit Version 7.1.0.
+The drivers are compiled using [Windows Driver Kit 7.1.0].

-I've developed a set of batch files to facilitate building the drivers and cleaning after the build.
-The binaries are copied into the "bin" directory under the root directory.

-To set up the development environment, start a new `cmd` session, and run
+Install the "Build Environments" distributed with the kit, launch the Command Prompt, and execute (to target x86):

     C:\WinDDK\7600.16385.1\bin\setenv.bat C:\WinDDK\7600.16385.1 fre WIN7 no_oacr

-Of course, you may want to provide other `setenv.bat` parameters according to your needs.
-For example, to compile for x86-64, call `setenv.bat` like this:
+or (to target x86-64):

     C:\WinDDK\7600.16385.1\bin\setenv.bat C:\WinDDK\7600.16385.1 fre x64 WIN7 no_oacr

-Then navigate to the root directory and call `setenv.bat`:
+Then `cd` to the project's root directory and execute `setenv.bat`:

     setenv.bat

 ### Code signing

-Driver binaries are signed using the self-signed certificate issued by "windows7_drivers" from "Trusted Root Certification Authorities" store.
+The binaries are signed using the self-signed certificate issued by "windows7_drivers".
-You can generate this certificate using `add_cert.bat` (make sure to set up the development environment first).
+The certificate must be stored in the "Trusted Root Certification Authorities" store.
+To generate such a certificate, execute `add_cert.bat`:

+    add_cert.bat

 To verify it's there, you can use the `certmgr.msc` utility.

-Driver binaries are automatically signed during builds, but you can also sign one manually by passing the path to a .sys file to `sign.bat`.
+The binaries are signed automatically after they are built, but you can also sign manually by passing the path to a .sys file to `sign.bat`:

+    sign.bat C:\workspace\personal\windows7-drivers\bin\x64\Release\test.sys

-### Build & clean
+### Building

-To build every driver under the "src" directory, call `build_drivers.bat`.
+To build every driver under the "src/" directory, execute `build_drivers.bat`:

+    build_drivers.bat

-To build a particular driver, pass the path to the driver source directory to `build_driver.bat`.
+To build a particular driver, pass the path to the driver's source directory to `build_driver.bat`:

+    build_driver.bat C:\workspace\personal\windows7-drivers\src\test

-Driver binaries are copied to the "bin" directory.
+Driver binaries are copied to the "bin/" directory under the project's root.

+### Cleaning up

-Cleaning after a driver build includes deleting log and object files in the driver source directory and deleting the binaries from the "bin" directory.
+Cleaning up after building a driver includes deleting the log and object files produced during the build as well as purging the binaries from the "bin/" directory.

-To clean after every driver in the "src" directory, call `clean_drivers.bat`.
+To clean up after building every driver in the "src/" directory, execute `clean_drivers.bat`:

+    clean_drivers.bat

-To clean after a particular driver, pass the path to the driver source directory to `clean_driver.bat`.
+To clean up after building a particular driver, pass the path to the driver's source directory to `clean_driver.bat`:

+    clean_driver.bat C:\workspace\personal\windows7-drivers\src\test

 ## Installation

-To install a driver as a service, you can use the `sc` utility.
+To install a driver as a Windows service, you can use the `sc` utility (`test` is the name of the service):
-For example, to install a driver "C:\test.sys" as a "test" service, run

-    sc create test type= kernel binPath= C:\test.sys
+    sc create test type= kernel binPath= C:\workspace\personal\windows7-drivers\bin\x64\Release\test.sys

-You can then load/unload the driver by using the `net` utility to start/stop the corresponding service.
+You can then load/unload the driver by starting/stopping the corresponding service using the `net` utility.

     net start test
     net stop test